-S3-4 - Taking action on material impacts on affected communities, and approaches to managing material risks and pursuing material opportunities related to affected communities, and effectiveness of those actions
+S3-4 - Taking action on material impacts on affected communities, and approaches to managing material risks and pursuing material opportunities related to affected communities, and effectiveness of those actions communities, and effectiveness of those actions have been taken.
+The affected communities have access to communication channels through which they can express their concerns and feedback.
+The channels are public on our website, section: https://rocaindustry.ro/contact

-At ROCA INDUSTRY, no generals action on material impacts on affected communities, and approaches to managing material risks and pursuing material opportunities related to affected communities, and effectiveness of those actions have been taken.
+At ROCA INDUSTRY, no generals action on material impacts on affected communities, and approaches to managing material risks and pursuing material opportunities related to affected